tutorgen/hpit_services/README.md

 your tutor or plugin to HPIT.
 Keep these two pieces of information secure.
 The Entity ID can be told and released to others, but NEVER share your API Key with anyone.

-The Docs page on the adminsitration panel, shows these docs.
+The Docs page on the administration panel, shows these docs.
 The routes page on the administration panel shows the web service endpoints that HPIT exposes to tutors and plugins.

 ##<a name="ManagerToc"></a> The HPIT Manager